AleksApilats/AleksApilats/README.md

 - 💬 Ask me about anything but you might not get anwser
 <!-- - 📫 How to reach me: -->
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Sometimes I think that I am really good at coding ;)
+- ⚡ Fun fact: Sometimes I think that I am really good at coding :wink:

 🐦 [twitter][twitter] **|**
 👔 [linkedin][linkedin]